TheJumpCloud/support/ADMU/ReadMe.md

 # Providing Feedback

 The ADMU is currently in an Early Access (EA) period.
 Have feedback to share?
 Email support@jumpcloud.com to connect with a member of the JumpCloud success team.

+The current ADMU Change Log can be found [Here](https://github.com/TheJumpCloud/support/blob/master/ADMU/CHANGELOG.md).

 ![ADMU Workflow Diagram](https://github.com/TheJumpCloud/support/blob/master/ADMU/images/ADMU_workflow.png)